VLSI-EDA/PoC/docs/PoC/misc/sync/sync_Pulse.rst

 This module synchronizes multiple pulsed bits into the clock-domain ``Clock``.
 The clock-domain boundary crossing is done by two synchronizer D-FFs.
 All bits are independent from each other.
-If a known vendor like Altera or Xilinx are recognized, a vendor specific implementation is choosen.
+If a known vendor like Altera or Xilinx are recognized, a vendor specific implementation is chosen.

 ..
 ATTENTION::
    Use this synchronizer for very short signals (pulse).